confluentinc/ksql/docs/reference/server-configuration.md

 ## `ksql.compression.type`

 Sets the compression type used by {{ site.ak }} producers, like the INSERT VALUES statement.
+The default is `none`.

 This setting is distinct from the `ksql.streams.producer.compression.type` config, which sets the type of compression used by streams producers for topics created by CREATE TABLE AS SELECT and CREATE STREAM AS SELECT statements.